Award-winning Finance Brokers that help grow your Business

 Invoice Financing is a selective invoicing facility.
 Invoice finance is a specific type of Debtor Finance.
 Instead of selling all your invoices you decide which invoices and when to sell.

-Security requirements for Debtor Financing vary between lenders.
+Security requirements vary between lenders.
 Requirements traditionally focus on:

 - The value of the debtor’s ledger